aestream/aestream/README.md

 | With CPU | `pip install aestream --extra-index-url https://download.pytorch.org/whl/cpu ` |
 | With CUDA | `pip install aestream --extra-index-url https://download.pytorch.org/whl/cu116` |

 Note that this uses CUDA 11.6.
-Other versions can be found and used by copying links from [the website of PyTorch](https://pytorch.org/).
+Other versions can be found at [the website of PyTorch](https://pytorch.org/).
 We do not currently support other platforms than Linux, but contributions are most welcome.

 ## Usage (Python)